Here are the most offensive jokes from the 'Deadpool 2' Comic-Con panel

 “In a career moment?
 For me it was that I worked in a certain comic book movie before, which you may or may not have heard of,” he said, drawing knowing laughs from the crowd.

-“There’s a moment where you think, ‘I’ve been trying for ten years to get [Deadpool] made, and somebody finally says yes.
+“There’s a moment where you think, ‘I’ve been trying for 10 years to get [Deadpool] made, and somebody finally says yes.
 And you’re thinking, I need an adult diaper now.
 And I’m not sure if I want to do this,’” Reynolds said.

 It was his wife, actress Blake Lively, who helped him get over his fear of returning to the superhero genre.